 Ranked No. 1 among our best cheap noise-cancelling headphones are the Anker Soundcore Life Q30.
 Despite the newer Life Q35 featuring upgrades like AI-enhanced mics and LDAC technology, this version is the more reliable all-around performer.
 It has better ANC and smart controls, along with bold sound, long battery life, and Soundcore app access with multiple features.

-In second place are the Plantronics BackBeat Go 810, a mid-range model that has dropped significantly in price over the years and remains as popular as ever.
+The Plantronics BackBeat Go 810 fills in the No. 3 spot.
+It is a mid-range model that has dropped significantly in price over the years and remains as popular as ever.
 Going for as low as $73, these headphones give you solid sound quality, battery life, and noise cancellation in a clean, minimalist design.
 The Plantronics app has an EQ setting to personalize sound, along with HD voice support for calls and a Find MyHeadset feature to track lost headphones.
 We also like that the headphones feel light and pleasant on the skull.

 Here are our full rankings of the best cheap noise-cancelling headphones you can purchase right now!

 The best cheap noise-cancelling headphones you can buy today